Ancient

 Global Commercial Adoption

-Through the 1990s and into the 2000s, the commercial food industry quietly adopted thaumatin at scale.
-Food technologists discovered its remarkable secondary property: beyond its own sweetness, thaumatin is an exceptional flavor modifier and bitterness masker.
-It could eliminate the metallic aftertaste of stevia.
-It could smooth the harshness of amino acids in protein supplements.
-It could enhance the perceived creaminess of dairy alternatives.
-Without consumer awareness, thaumatin became a staple ingredient in thousands of products on supermarket shelves across North America and Europe.
+The commercial food industry quietly adopted thaumatin at scale.
+Food technologists discovered its remarkable secondary property: beyond sweetness, thaumatin is an exceptional flavor modifier and bitterness masker.
+Without consumer awareness, it became a staple in thousands of products — from sugar-free gums to sports nutrition to dairy alternatives.

 2018